Simple safari luxury in Laikipia

 CONSERVATION - Training exercises with anti-poaching blood hounds.
 Participation in the Laikipia Predator Project. learn about how more efficient livestock management practices benefit community and wildlife conservation working hand in hand.

 Ekorian’s Mugie Camp is made up of 6 spacious but cosy tents, each covered by a papyrus roof and raised on wooden decks.
 Each tent has an en suite bathroom with hot and cold plumbed water and flush toilets.The first tent has a kids annex attached, it’s the perfect spot for small children who are not ready for their own tent.All the lighting is solar powered.
 There are charging points in reception area.
 There are no facilities for hair driers and other such like electrical appliances.
+For a detailed fact sheet on accommodation and facilities at Ekorian’s Mugie Camp, please CLICK HERE.

 Bush Breakfast/Picnic Lunch